Rustam-Sibagatullin/Lab---Configure-Router-on-a-Stick-Inter-VLAN-Routing/readme.md

 Question:
 What intermediate IP addresses are shown in the results?

+Answer: intermediate IP is 192.168.4.1.
+It relates to G0/0/1.4 according IP plan